mattcroat/joy-of-code/posts/creating-content/creating-content.md

 You can't just get an expensive microphone and plug it in, expecting you're going to sound amazing, if you don't know what you're doing.

-For this reason I recommend you get an inexpensive USB dynamic microphone in the **$50-$100** range because you have to be close to them and it won't pick up outside noise.
+For this reason I recommend you get an inexpensive USB dynamic microphone in the **$50-$100** range because you have to be close and it won't pick up outside noise.
 It's the same type of microphone as the Shure SM7B, but keep in mind not every microphone is equal — do your research and listen to how it sounds before you purchase it.

 You can get a great deal and pick up a microphone bundle with a microphone arm and a pop filter. **Avoid having the microphone stand on your desk** because it might pick up desk vibrations and using a microphone arm makes it easier to move around.